JacquiGreenland/CubeMate/README.md

 ### ~975 mm imaging

-The mount was also tested with a substantially more demanding imaging train consisting of an SVBONY MK127 using its supplied focal reducer giving approximately **975 mm focal length** paired with an Altair filter wheel, an Altair 585MM camera, and a ZWO off-axis guider with a QHY5L-II-M guide camera, along with a stepper motor, bracket, and a DIY Moonlite compatible focuser, in conjunction with the custom wedge and an EQ5 tripod.
+The mount was also tested with a substantially more demanding imaging train consisting of an SVBONY MK127 using its supplied focal reducer giving approximately **975 mm focal length** paired with an Altair filter wheel, an Altair 585MM camera, and a ZWO off-axis guider with a QHY5L-II-M guide camera, along with a stepper motor, bracket, and a DIY Moonlite-compatible focuser, in conjunction with the custom wedge and an EQ5 tripod.
 This payload is approximately 6 kg in total - a 1.9 kg counterweight was used.

 Representative results with this payload included: